Infant and toddler health (24)

 Why are babies vulnerable to choking?

-Choking is a common cause of injury and death in children younger than age 1, primarily because their small airways are easily obstructed.
-It takes time for babies to master the ability to chew and swallow food, and babies may not be able to cough forcefully enough to dislodge an airway obstruction.
+Choking is a common cause of injury and death in young children, primarily because their small airways are easily obstructed.
+It takes time for babies to master the ability to chew and swallow food, and babies might not be able to cough forcefully enough to dislodge an airway obstruction.
 As babies explore their environments, they also commonly put objects into their mouths — which can easily lead to infant choking.

 Sometimes health conditions increase the risk of choking as well.
 Children who have swallowing disorders, neuromuscular disorders, developmental delays and traumatic brain injury, for example, have a higher risk of choking than do other children.